Just received these new Lowa boots in the mail yesterday.

 They felt great and I did not have to adjust them at all.

-These boots are really lightweight at only 32 ounces and are made for light hiking (carrying a 25 lb pack).
+These boots are really lightweight at only 42 ounces (2.6 lbs) per pair (595 grams/21 ounces per single boot) and are made for light to medium weight hiking (carrying a 25 lb pack).

 I wear a size 10 in most running shoes and boots and these fit my feet perfect in sizing.

 This pair has GoreTex for breathability and keeps out water.